seut/z3c.recipe.filetemplate/z3c/recipe/filetemplate/README.txt

     ... source-directory = template
     ... world = Philipp
     ... """)

+Now we'll make a "template" directory, as listed in the buildout configuration above, and populate it for our example.

     >>> mkdir(sample_buildout, 'template')
     >>> mkdir(sample_buildout, 'template', 'etc')
     >>> mkdir(sample_buildout, 'template', 'bin')